baigal628/NEMO/README.md

 $ bash 2_predict_r10.sh
 ```

-After running prediction, we will have a tsv and a bed12 file stores angelicin prediction score at each genomic position in each read.
+After running prediction, we will have a tsv and a bed12 file that store angelicin prediction score at each genomic position in each read.

 ```{bash}
 $ less -S ../output/ang_test_r10.tsv